Developer Guide

 Fig. 23 - Class diagram used to model reminders

 deleted as well.
-Similarly, we also enforce that all Reminder
+Similarly, we also enforce that all Reminders must be associated with a non-empty Message.

 4.3.5.
 Design consideration: